 2. Fragile Decorations

 When storing fragile items you need to take precautions.
-Take each item you deem fragile and wrap it in bubble wrap, wrapping paper, tissue paper, or even get a teatowel for more over-sized items.
+Take each item you deem fragile and wrap it in bubble wrap, wrapping paper, or tissue paper, or even get a teatowel for more oversized items.

 Make sure each item is wrapped separately, all placed into a secure plastic box or container.

-Another way I like to use for my most fragile ornaments is to keep them on a muffin tray inside a hard box.
+Another way to keep your most fragile ornaments is by using a muffin tray inside a hard box.

 ✅ These Cushion Bubble Pouches are perfect to wrap your most fragile decorations.